adamysyim/quality-of-life-eco395m-final/README.md

 ## The goal of the Project
 - Today, more than 50% of the world's population lives in cities.
 It is highly likely that your quality of life depends on what city you live.
 We want to find out what are the best cities to live, what are the factors that affect the quality of life in that cities, how the ranking of some of those cities change over the last 5 years.
 - Given that everyone has different preferences and needs, we focus mainly on providing individual-friendly interactive graphs and tables with search options.
-- As for data analysis, rather than a complex and sophisticated analysis, we want to show the different aspects of the indexes that comprise "Quality of Life Index" described below.
+- As for data analysis, we wouuld like to show the various aspects of the indexes that comprise "Quality of Life Index" described below.

 ## Source of the Dataset
 - Quality of Life Index (higher is better) is an estimation of overall quality of life by using an empirical formula which takes into account purchasing power index (higher is better), pollution index (lower is better), house price to income ratio (lower is better), cost of living index (lower is better), safety index (higher is better), health care index (higher is better), traffic commute time index (lower is better) and climate index (higher is better).